Kayak vs. Canoe: which is better for you?

 Which should I chose?

 Ultimately, both kayaks and canoes require considerable skill and practice to master, so choose the one you enjoy most.
-Also consider if you’ll be spending more time on rivers or oceans, and if it’s lakes, either will work well.
+Consider if you’ll be spending more time on rivers or oceans, and if it’s lakes, either will work well.